luong-komorebi/Begin-Latex-in-minutes/readme.md

 \end{document}
 ```

-Here we use the packages `usepackage[T5]{fontenc}` and `usepackage[utf8]{inputenc}` .
+Here we use the packages `usepackage[T5]{fontenc}` and `usepackage[utf8]{inputenc}`.
 This is really simple to understand as the package will import font encoders to display your content correctly.
-If you are using TexMaker this is what the above code display :
+If you are using TexMaker this is what the above code display:

 ![](http://i.imgur.com/UQEewYi.png)